 Despite the recession, this Government has strengthened its support for the best of our heritage and for the performing arts.
 We have created the National Heritage Memorial Fund, which fulfils the long-delayed wish to commemorate the dead of two world wars in a permanent and tangible way.

-We are building a new British Library.
-The new Commission for Ancient Monuments and Historic Buildings will both safeguard our heritage and give more people a chance to enjoy it.
-Under the Conservatives, Britain's opera, theatre and ballet continue to win world-wide renown.
-And our tax changes have helped to revive the British film industry.
+The Arts in Scotland receive financial support from the government through the Scottish Arts Council.
+In 1983-4 we have increased the funds made available to the Council to £11.1m. compared with £7.2m. in 1979-80.
+In 1982-3 grants made by the Scottish Arts Council accounted for about half the spending of the Scottish National Orchestra's expenditure and about two-thirds of that of Scottish Opera.
+Many other smaller but important artistic groups also benefit in this way.
+Sponsorship from industry and commerce has also increased during this period and helped to bring concerts, opera, ballet and theatre to an ever-widening audience in Scotland.
+Our tax changes have helped to revive the British film industry.
 We shall keep up the level of government support, including a fair share for the regions.
 We shall also examine ways of using the tax system to encourage further growth in private support for the arts and the heritage.